 Listen to the Christmas carols

-Dublin is a very musical city and, at Christmas, you have carol singers everywhere: you can enjoy their singing on the streets (Marrion square in 2016 has a wonderful night of ‘carols by candlelight’ scheduled) but you can enjoy even better performances in church, as part of services or a concert.
+Dublin is a very musical city and, at Christmas, you have carol singers everywhere: you can enjoy their singing on the streets (Marrion square usually has a wonderful night of ‘carols by candlelight’ scheduled) but you can enjoy even better performances in church, as part of services or a concert.